marble/TYPO3CMS-TellMeSomethingAbout/Documentation/About/Index.rst

-how-to. **1.** The goal is to name and list topics that people often need help with. **2.** Hopefully the list then inspires knowledgable members of the community to provide some explanations. **3.** And finally the intention is to have a place to provide links to other community writings like blogpostings.
+how-to. **1.** The goal is to name and list topics that people often need help with. **2.** Hopefully the list then inspires knowledgable members of the community to provide some explanations. **3.** And finally the intention is to have a place to provide links to other community writings like blog postings.

 How to contribute